 - Photographs and Video Footage: Images and video footage can document the scene and help recreate the accident to determine its cause.
 Surveillance cameras or eyewitness devices can provide critical evidence of distracted driving in a trial.

 - Phone Records: Texting or talking on the phone are common forms of distracted driving.
 Phone records can provide valuable evidence.
-If there is an indication that a driver was using their phone leading up to the crash, your attorney can subpoena the driver’s cell phone records for any activity during the accident and its lead-up.
+If there is an indication that a driver was using their phone leading up to the crash, your legal team can subpoena the driver’s cell phone records for any activity during the accident and its lead-up.

 - Eyewitness Accounts: Speaking to witnesses and getting their contact information at the scene can benefit your case.
 Witnesses may have seen the other driver engaging in distracted driving behaviors, such as eating, drinking, or texting.
 Police should also speak with any eyewitnesses at the scene and record their versions of events.